A 12 Step Guide to Home Furnishings eCommerce

 A UX/UI designer is focused on the structure of the website and how the website is meeting users’ needs.
 Proper market and user research will help a UX designer to create and convert a wireframe into a mockup.
 The UI designer will then take control of the overall appearance of elements including forms, images, buttons, links, and websites.

 Wireframe: A mockup of placeholder images and text, typically used for planning a site’s structure and functionality.
-Often thought of like a blueprint for building a home, it is an important step in building your online furniture shop.
+Often thought of as a blueprint for building a home, it is an important step in building your online furniture shop.

-By measuring a consumer’s real-time browsing habits, preferences, and purchase history, retailers can tailor various product recommendations throughout their website.
+By measuring a consumer’s real-time browsing habits, preferences, and purchase history, retailers can tailor various product recommendations throughout their omnichannel website.
 This data helps consumers find better alternatives, add-on products, or bundled collections.

 Combining overall consumer data with a shopper’s activity provides retailers with different options to recommend, such as “Customers Who Bought This Item Also Bought.”